npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 	- Private methods are unaccessible and lose extendability.
 	- Public and private members are treated differently and are bound to their place in the source code.
-	- Some users experience issues with unit testing though given the adaptation of the Module Pattern by jQuery and their everyday use of QUnit to automate testing.

 ## The Revealing Module Pattern